webdriverio/appium-boilerplate/README.md

 - [Android Emulators](./config/saucelabs/wdio.android.emulators.app.conf.ts)
 - [iOS Simulators](./config/saucelabs/wdio.ios.simulators.app.conf.ts)

-The following scripts that can be used, see the [`package.json`](./package.json), to execute the tests in the cloud:
+The following scripts can be used, see the [`package.json`](./package.json), to execute the tests in the cloud:

 ```sh
 # For Android Emulators